Software Engineer, Growth

 Engineers have a seat at the table for all decisions in the company.
 You’ll work alongside a strong engineering team that obsesses over customer feedback and is constantly iterating to improve based on what we hear.
 We release multiple updates to our website every day and implement new features days after conceiving of them.
 Our current stack is postgres-heroku-rails.

-We are headquartered in San Francisco and this position is based in our office.
+We are headquartered in San Francisco, but this position is open to both local and remote candidates.

 Package & Perks